jacquesmatcgithub/myMovies/design_documents/time_log.md

 02/04/2018  | 2.0 | Worked on my Week 3 deliverables.
 02/05/2018 | 5.0 | Worked out how to get my API call to work.
 Also created a mock-up of the movie grid page.
 02/08/2018 | 4.75 | Watched the week 4 videos.
+02/10/2018 | 8.0 | Working on the admin page of my app.
+Also watched the week 5 videos.